cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.21203/rs.3.rs-137842/v1 - QTL Across Fruit Development in Red Raspberry, A Study of A Primocane X Biennial Raspberry Population
 - https://doi.org/10.1101/2021.08.12.456076 - Analysis of wild plant pathogen populations reveals a signal of adaptation in genes evolving for survival in agriculture in the beet rust pathogen (Uromyces beticola)
 - https://doi.org/10.1101/2022.03.16.484639 - Selection on the fly: short term adaptation to an altered sexual selection regime in Drosophila pseudoobscura
+- https://doi.org/10.1101/2022.09.13.507768 - Genomic erosion in the assessment of species extinction risk

 2022:

 - https://doi.org/10.1111/tpj.15871 - BaRTv2: a highly resolved barley reference transcriptome for accurate transcript-specific RNA-seq quantification
 - https://doi.org/10.1111/tpj.15908 - The evolutionary patterns of barley pericentromeric chromosome regions, as shaped by linkage disequilibrium and domestication
 - https://doi.org/10.1093/sysbio/syab035 - A Comprehensive Phylogenomic Platform for Exploring the Angiosperm Tree of Life
+- https://doi.org/10.1111/nph.18257 - Stomata on the abaxial and adaxial leaf surface contribute differently to leaf gas exchange and photosynthesis in wheat
+- https://doi.org/10.1007/s00122-021-03991-z - Trends of genetic changes uncovered by Env- and Eigen-GWAS in wheat and barley
 - https://doi.org/10.1002/csc2.20768 - Genetic resistance to yellow rust infection of the wheat ear is controlled by genes controlling foliar resistance and flowering time
 - https://doi.org/10.1111/nph.18554 - Diversity and Divergence: Evolution of secondary metabolism in the tropical tree genus Inga
 - https://doi.org/10.1111/nph.18628 - Transcriptional profiling reveals a critical role for GmFT2a in soybean staygreen syndrome caused by the pest Riptortus pedestris